 Most Cloud services house robust support for seamless & real-time Replication of data, a functionality that most organizations seek to achieve.
 Amazon Web Services (AWS) is one such Cloud service by Amazon that provides users and businesses with robust end-to-end cloud-based solutions & APIs.
 One of the most popular services that Amazon Web Services provides is the Relational Database Service, also known as RDS.
-It allows users to leverage robust Database engines such as Oracle, MySQL, PostgreSQL, etc., and scale their Database instance elastically, allowing them to store and Replicate large volumes of data seamlessly.
+It allows users to leverage robust Database engines such as Oracle, MySQL, PostgreSQL, etc., and scale their Database instances elastically, allowing them to store and Replicate large volumes of data seamlessly.

-This article focuses on AWS RDS Replication and aims at providing you with a comprehensive guide and in-depth knowledge of various techniques that you can use to set up Replication in AWS RDS.
+This article focuses on AWS RDS Replication and aims to provide you with a comprehensive guide and in-depth knowledge of various techniques that you can use to set up Replication in AWS RDS.
 Upon a complete walkthrough of the content, you will be able to set up AWS RDS Replication successfully to start Replicating your data with ease.
 Read along to decide which method is best suited for you!

 Prerequisites